-Based on the available data, trend analysis shows that between 2007 and 2010 labelled expenditures fell continuously, from 0.02 % of GDP in 2007 to 0.01 % in 2010.
-This decrease was probably associated to the public austerity measures following the economic recession of 2008.
+Based on the available data, trend analysis shows that between 2007 and 2010 labelled expenditures fell, from 0.027 % of GDP in 2007 to 0.021 % in 2010.
+This decrease was probably associated with the public austerity measures following the economic recession of 2008.
 The largest decrease was reported in supply reduction until 2009.
 In 2010 labelled expenditures in supply reduction registered a nominal increase, while expenditures in demand reduction activities declined further.
 In 2011, labelled expenditures recovered partially to 0.023 % of GDP.
 Comparable data is not available for 2012.

 (1) Some of the funds allocated by governments for expenditure on tasks related to drugs are identified as such in the budget (‘labelled’).
 Often, however, the bulk of drug-related expenditure is not identified (‘unlabelled’) and must be estimated by modelling.

 Drug-related research is organised through the current National Strategy for the Prevention of Drug Dependency and the National HIV/AIDS Strategy.
-The state research funds are mainly managed by the Ministry of Education and Research, but most research projects in the field of drugs and HIV/AIDS are funded through the national strategy for the prevention of HIV/AIDS and foreign (USA mainly) or EU research funds.
-The main research institutions in the field of drugs are universities (e.g. the University of Tartu, Department of Public Health; the Institute of International and Social Studies), together with research and development institutes, such as the National Institute for Health Development.
-Recent drug-related studies mentioned in the 2011 Estonian National report mainly focused on aspects related to drug-related consequences and high risk drug consumption and on interventions.
+The state research funds are primarily managed by the Ministry of Education and Research, but most research projects in the field of drugs and HIV/AIDS are funded through the national strategy for the prevention of HIV/AIDS and foreign (mainly US) or EU research funds.
+The main research institutions in the field of drugs are universities (e.g. the University of Tartu, Department of Public Health; the Institute of International and Social Studies) and research and development institutes such as the National Institute for Health Development.
+Recent drug-related studies mentioned in the 2012 Estonian National report mainly focused on aspects related to the health-related consequences of drug use and on drug prevalence surveys.
 Dissemination of research findings is mainly carried out through the national focal point, universities, scientific journals and the media.